starsheriff/train-os/01-minimal-bootable-image/README.md

   -> both produce the same machine code but use different syntax -> nasm is specifically for x86 architectures, so on other architectures the assembler
      from the cross-compilation toolchain must be used

-## More Information
-RTFM, really.
-Do it.
-It will enlighten you and boost your knowledge.

-* Multiboot Standard (really readable and easy to understand)
-* Intel x86 Programming Manual (pffehhw... it is gigantic, don't even attempt reading it front to back.
-But try to find _specific_ information